The64thGamer/cheeseepedia/content/wiki/PTT Skee-Ball Points Sign (1978).md

 The only surfaced image we have of the sign does not showcase the full entirety of what was displayed on it, although we can make out that it says in orange text 'EACH TICKET IS WORTH '3 BIG C' POINTS' which hints that 'Big C Points' were used as early as 1978.

 ### Featured Merchandise ###
-It is unknown if this was specific to Kooser, but a  was displayed to the top left, presumably to showcase the sizes of plush the sign mentions in orange text as 'PRIZES: BIG CHUCK E. CHEESE PLUSH, LITTLE CHUCK E. CHEESE PLUSH.'
+It is unknown if this was specific to Kooser, but a Chuck E. Cheese 18' Plush (1978) (1978 Dakin Chuck E. Cheese plush) was displayed to the top left, presumably to showcase the sizes of plush the sign mentions in orange text as 'PRIZES: BIG CHUCK E. CHEESE PLUSH, LITTLE CHUCK E. CHEESE PLUSH.'

 Alongside the marketing of the Chuck E. Cheese plush, a 'Mini Derby Bank' was also advertised.